Palmeras en la nieve (song)

 "Palmeras en la nieve" ("Palm Trees in the Snow") is a song recorded by Spanish singer-songwriter Pablo Alborán for the soundtrack to the Spanish romantic drama film Palmeras En La Nieve.
 The song was released worldwide on 11 December 2015 and peaked at number 23 in Spain in February 2016.

-At the 30th Goya Awards the song was awarded the Goya for Best Original Song.
+At the 30th Goya Awards the song was awarded the Goya Award for Best Original Song.